The Alden B. Dow Center for Creativity & Enterprise

 "In early 2012 all Northwood University alumni were surveyed.
 34% of the survey respondents own part or all of their own business and 58% consider themselves entrepreneurs."

 - New Business Development

-This focused expertise allows the Center to provide cutting-edge leadership in the integration of free market creativity, innovation and strategy with entrepreneurial and intrapreneurial practices.
+This focused expertise allows the Center to provide cutting-edge leadership in the integration of free market creativity, innovation and strategy with entrepreneurial and entrepreneurial practices.

-The Center facilitates all entrepreneurially minded students, providing tools, expertise and programming and internships to effectively empower today’s students to creatively address tomorrow’s business challenges.
+The Center is a think tank for businesses and entrepreneurs, providing tools, expertise and programming and internships to effectively empower today’s students to creatively address tomorrow’s business challenges.
 The Center’s events and programming consistently include the integration of entrepreneurial creativity and innovation dimensions.
 The Center hosts seed-fund business startup competitions, concept development workshops, and one on one student support from entrepreneurs in residence, creating a network where student’s entrepreneurial ideas for enterprises can be supported and accelerated.

 The Center for Creativity & Enterprise

 A resource for the University, students, faculty, alumni, and community businesses, the Center for Creativity & Enterprise uniquely equips Northwood to meet it's mission to develop free enterprise leaders and reach it's goal to become one of the foremost institutions in developing leaders, managers, and entrepreneurs.

 The physical structure known as the Center for Creativity & Enterprise (Whiting Home) is a creative and inspiring environment.
 The Center is a vital part of how the university advances its mission and is a key center for business and organizational teams, faculty and students to convene, discover and innovate.